ryangerardwilson/rtutor/courses/python.md

     #!-------------------------

     # 1. Do we have a 'valid' model?
-    # - AUC >= 0.7: yes (for noisy/imbalanced data like fraud types or user behaviors)
+    # - if AUC >= 0.8: yes
-    # - AUC >= 0.8: yes (for more structured data like product categorization)
+    # - else if AUC >= 0.7: yes (implies features set is noisy/imbalanced, for example - user behaviors)
-    # - AUC < 0.7: hard no. Too weak—back to the drawing board.
+    # - else AUC < 0.7: hard no. Too weak—back to the drawing board.

     # 2. Does the model address the business problem?
     # In most real-world multi-class classification applications—like customer segmentation,